jsa2/AzureAutoDiagnostic/readme.md

 There are multiple ways to enable diagnostic logs in Azure: Built-in and recommended option is to use Azure Policy and to create individually diagnostic deployment for different resource types.

-This solution removes the requirement for creating individual policies resources which supportes the [Diagnostic settings](https://docs.microsoft.com/en-us/rest/api/monitor/diagnostic-settings/create-or-update) API in Azure Resource Manager.
+This solution removes the requirement for creating individual policies resources which supports the [Diagnostic settings](https://docs.microsoft.com/en-us/rest/api/monitor/diagnostic-settings/create-or-update) API in Azure Resource Manager.

 ## Confirming the solution works
 After deployment is created: